-Community-based learning partnerships are an important part of Packard's work.
-She has designed mentoring programs in the context of her courses that feature partnerships between Mount Holyoke students and area youth from the nearby cities of Holyoke and Springfield.
+Community-based learning partnerships are an important part of Packard's work, based on years of collaborations with schools and organizations in Holyoke and Springfield.
 She received the Volunteer of the Year Award from Girls Inc., Holyoke.

 - "Applying to College: 7 Tips for First-Generation Students," Nerdscholar, September 12, 2014